-The site is located at the corner of W. T. Harris Boulevard, a State-maintained major thoroughfare, and Research Drive, a City-maintained minor thoroughfare.
-In accordance with the City's WALKS and BIKES Policies, and City Ordinances, the petitioner has committed to a construct a 12-foot shared-use path along the site's frontage of Research Drive.
-Additionally, the Petitioner has committed to a financial contribution towards a pedestrian crossing across W.T Harris Boulevard, to be coordinated and approved by NCDOT.
-Site plan revisions are needed to meet ordinance requirements and the outstanding items including, but not limited to revising the site plan by appropriately revising the infrastructure dimensions on Research Drive and extending the SUE and 12-foot shared-use path to entire limits of site's frontage.
+- The site is located at the corner of W. T. Harris Boulevard, a State-maintained major thoroughfare, and Research Drive, a City-maintained minor thoroughfare.
+In accordance with the City's WALKS and BIKES Policies, and City Ordinances, the petitioner has committed to a construct a 12-foot shared-use path and Sidewalk and Utility Easement along the site's frontage of Research Drive.
+All CDOT comments have been addressed. - Active Projects: - North Bridge over I-85 - This will span I-85, connecting Research Drive to J.W.

-Active Projects:

-- North Bridge over I-85 - This will span I-85, connecting Research Drive to J.W.
 Clay Boulevard.
 The bridge will create connections between University Research Park to shopping and services at University Place, the J.W.
 Clay LYNX station, the North Tryon street corridor, the Charlotte Research Institute and the University of North Carolina at Charlotte.
-It will accommodate motorists, bicyclists, pedestrians and public transit users. - This project is currently in the design phase with an anticipated completion date of Q4 of 2025. - NCDOT TIP #I-6013 Harris Blvd./I-85 Interchange - Scope not yet defined. - o ROW year: FY 2029.
-Construction year: 2030.
+It will accommodate motorists, bicyclists, pedestrians and public transit users. - This project is currently in the design phase with an anticipated completion date of Q4 of 2025. - NCDOT TIP #I-6013 Harris Blvd./I-85 Interchange - Scope not yet defined. - ROW year: FY 2029.
+Construction year: 2030. - Transportation Considerations - ⊖ See Outstanding Issues, Notes 1,2 Addressed - Vehicle Trip Generation: - Current Zoning: